 Timeport made its name by operating on GSM 900MHz, 1800MHz, and 1900MHz networks.
-This means that it can also work in the UK, most of Europe, and the US.
+It can also work in the UK, most of Europe, and the US.
 This phone was the phone of choice for management at the time.

-The orange founder may have wanted a phone because of its practicality, but the reputation he has earned by owning a phone that works all over the world has been enormous.
+The orange founder may have wanted a phone because of its practicality, but the reputation he has earned by owning a phone that works worldwide has been enormous.
 However, Timeport’s reign was short-lived.

 10. Motorola V100 (1999)

 Described as a personal communicator and phone, the V100 sparked a two-way messaging craze.
-Vibrating notifications, mono ringtones, and funky design have made this product quite popular.
+Vibrating notifications, mono ringtones, and funky designs have made this product popular.

 11. Motorola v3688 (1999)

-Motorola v3688 the smallest and lightest phone was hot at the end of the last century in 1999.
+Motorola v3688, the smallest and lightest phone, was hot at the end of the last century in 1999.
 Motorola needed another attention-grabbing phone.
-The v3688 once again wins Motorola’s title as the world’s smallest and lightest phone in the last century.
+The v3688 again wins Motorola’s title as the world’s smallest and lightest phone in the previous century.

-The campaign was successful and the V-series phones gained considerable fame at the time.
+The campaign was successful, and the V-series phones gained considerable fame.
 Motorola has sold a full range of clamshell phones based on this ingenious design.

 12. Motorola Timeport P7389i (2000)